mayanku1111/ViLT-and-ALBEF-research/alternative-Methods.md

 ## Contrastive Learning
 ## Many of the alternative models, such as CLIP and GLIP, utilize contrastive learning to align images and text in a shared feature space.
 This technique involves training the model to distinguish between matching and non-matching pairs of images and text, which enhances its ability to understand and link multimodal data

+## Cross-Attention Mechanism
+## Models like ViLBERT and LLaVA employ cross-attention mechanisms to fuse visual and textual information.
+This approach allows the model to focus on relevant parts of the image and text simultaneously, improving its performance on tasks that require detailed understanding of both modalities

+## Masked Modeling
+## Masked image modeling (MIM) and masked language modeling (MLM) are techniques used to pre-train vision-language models by masking parts of the input data and training the model to predict the missing information.
+This approach helps the model learn robust representations of both visual and textual data

+# Application area i am most excited about

+## 1. Zero-Shot Recognition

+## 2.Image Captioning and Visual Question Answering - I want models' ability to integrate and understand multimodal data